 Find Your Bra Size

 Find your bra size with this two-step quiz.
-Before you start, wear an unlined bra that supports your natural shape — no bralette or padded bra.
+Before you start, wear an unlined bra that supports your natural shape—no bralette or padded bra.

 First, Measure Your Underbust

-Measure around the bra’s bottom band, just under the breast.
+Measure around the bra's bottom band, just under the breast.
 The tape measure should feel snug.
 Round up to the closest measurement.
-If you don’t have a measuring tape, use a string and a ruler.
+If you don't have a measuring tape, use a piece of string and a ruler.
 Follow the above instructions.
 Lay the string on a flat surface and measure with the ruler.

 Second, Measure Your Cup

 With the tape measure parallel to the floor, lay the tape across the fullest point of your breast.
-Measure from the center of your chest to where your breast tissue ends on one side (where an underwire should sit).
+Measure from the centre of your chest to where your breast tissue ends on one side (where an underwire should sit).
 Round up to the closest measurement.